Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 The fragrance industry has a secret: Middle Eastern perfume houses have been making luxury-quality fragrances for centuries.
 Lattafa, Armaf, Rasasi, Swiss Arabian, and Afnan have massive catalogs of exceptional EDPs.
 But until recently, Western consumers didn't know these brands existed.

 Then TikTok discovered that $15–$30 Arabic EDPs perform as well as $100–$300 designer fragrances.
-Bethenny Frankel posted Lattafa Ana Abiyedh Rouge (a Baccarat Rouge 540 dupe) and it sold out repeatedly.
+Bethenny Frankel posted Lattafa Ana Abiyedh Rouge (a Baccarat Rouge 540 dupe) and it became unavailable repeatedly.
 Fragrance communities on Reddit and Fragrantica started documenting the clone quality.
-Suddenly, saving $300 on a fragrance that smells identical wasn't a secret — it was viral.
+Suddenly, getting a comparable fragrance at a far more accessible price wasn't a secret — it was viral.

 The reason Arabic fragrances are so good: Middle Eastern fragrance culture prioritizes oil concentration and raw material quality.
 Arabic EDPs typically contain 15–20% fragrance oil (compared to 10–15% in many designer fragrances).
 Ingredients like oud, amber, musk, and saffron are everyday staples in Arabic perfumery, not luxury add-ons.
 The tradition demands longevity — you can't sell fragrance in the Middle East if it doesn't last 10+ hours.